Bioconductor/BioC2021/content/registration.md

 If you are currently experiencing financial hardship or reduced funding, please apply for a [BioC2021 Scholarship](https://docs.google.com/forms/d/e/1FAIpQLSeOE8FfcewYccR37o5dtC_tUjTCE5cKbyVMC_68uMuC3CgQbA/viewform?usp=pp_url) for a waiver on the registration fee.

+Bioconductor is offering a limited number of awards to cover caregiving expenses for BioC2021 attendees.
+If you need assistance with childcare or eldercare during the course of the conference, please [apply here](https://forms.gle/8sUSgNwKFDFEZii58).

 ## Fees

 | Rate                                                         | &nbsp;                            | Price (USD) |